vmware-archive/prometheus-on-PCF/README.md

 This how-to has been tested on PCF 1.8, 1.9 and 1.10.
 The manifest file is appropriate for cloud-config enabled environments.

 The manifest example is split into the main part which should not require any customization (at least initially) and the local configuration which has to be adjusted.
-To merge those files we are using the new [BOSH CLI (beta)](https://github.com/cloudfoundry/bosh-cli).
+To merge those files we are using the new [BOSH CLI](https://github.com/cloudfoundry/bosh-cli).
 Documentation is available [here](http://bosh.io/docs/cli-v2.html).
-It is perfectly possible to use this CLI for all other steps involving a BOSH CLI.

 # How it works
 This is a high-level overview of monitoring Cloud Foundry with Prometheus